-Cyber liability insurance can pay for expenses if a small business suffers a data breach or malicious software attack, including customer notification, credit monitoring, legal fees, and fines.
+Cyber liability insurance, also called cyber security insurance, protects small businesses from the high costs of a data breach or malicious software attack.
+It covers expenses such as customer notification, credit monitoring, legal fees, and fines.

 Cyber liability insurance safeguards your business when credit card numbers or other personal information is compromised.
 If a hacker or former employee steals customer data, you could be held liable.
 Cyber liability insurance can cover legal fees, provide essential resources, and cover the cost of notifying affected parties.

 This policy provides liability coverage related to:

 There are two types of cyber liability insurance: first-party and third-party.